-At Millfield Prep the Music Department looks to inspire pupils to enjoy their music making at all levels, whether that be within the classroom or leading the school orchestra.
+At Millfield Prep the Music department tries to inspire pupils to enjoy their music making at all levels, whether that be within the classroom or leading the school orchestra.
 We offer excellent facilities, tuition on a wide range of instruments, a lively and positive atmosphere and endless opportunities for performance.

 Music is regarded as an essential element in the education of the whole child and plays a very important part within the life of the school.
 All pupils from Year 3 to Year 8 have music timetabled on a weekly basis and every pupil is encouraged to either learn an instrument or sing in a choir.

-Throughout pupils’ time here, the key focus is on the development of aural skills, using instruments and voice.
+Throughout pupils’ time here, the key focus is on the understanding of music which is supported by development of aural skills, using instruments and voice.
 Pupils are introduced to the concepts of pitch, rhythm, dynamics, tempo, duration, timbre, texture and beat.
 They also learn good singing technique, developing composition and performance skills.
 Music from different periods of history and different cultures are also explored.

 Outstanding facilities and opportunities

-There is a purpose-built Music Department where all class music lessons and individual tuition takes place.
-The Department has 22 teaching/practice rooms which are used for individual music lessons and small group rehearsals.
+There is a purpose-built Music department where all class music lessons and individual tuition takes place.
+The department has twenty-two teaching/practice rooms (on two floors) which are used for individual music lessons and small group rehearsals.
 There are also two large classrooms which are used for group teaching, and these are well equipped with instruments, including a large number of tuned and untuned percussion, keyboards and music software.
-The Department has a large Recital Hall, seating around 200 people, which is used regularly for smaller concerts and recitals.
-Larger ensemble concerts and productions are held in the Assembly Hall.
+The department has a large Recital Hall within the block, which seats around 200 people, and this is used regularly for smaller concerts and recitals.
+The Music department stage their larger ensemble concerts and productions in the newly refurbished Assembly Hall/Theatre.